Striders History 1982-1993 by Roger Stevenson (founder member and club archivist)

 John Rothwell along with fellow Strider Christine Jackson had met Richard in his shop, telling him that in relation to the club’s colours, they wanted to stay away from the Hallamshire red, Sheffield AC yellow, Rotherham black and the Wednesday and United colours.
 Richard had a stock of green and yellow material with a yellow pinstripe which we could have cheaply and so the club colours were born !

-Striders began to use Rowlinson Sports Centre on Sunday 7 November 1982 and what was then Queens Tower Squash club near Norfolk Park on the following Monday the 8th as training venues.
+Striders began to use Rowlinson Sports Centre on Sunday 7 November 1982 and what was then Queens Tower Squash club near Norfolk Park on the following Monday as training venues.
 The use of various locations around the city for Striders training runs was established.

 Queens Tower Squash Club 1984

-The club held it’s first AGM on the 24th of January 1983 at Pinegrove Country Club at which the Steering Group was disbanded and a Committee of 10 was elected.
+The club held it’s first AGM on the 24 January 1983 at Pinegrove Country Club, at which the Steering Group was disbanded and a Committee of 10 was elected.
+A decision was made to join both the Amateur Athletic Association and the Women’s Amateur Athletic Association.
+Sub-committees were then formed and affiliation to the various running bodies was progressed.

 Mention must be made and thanks given for all the work undertaken in the setting up of the club.
 A group of very enthusiastic folks giving their time and energy to establish a very special organisation.